California Love – Winter Gingersnap Granola Bowl

 What is a chiffonade cut, and why does the recipe use it for the mint?

-A chiffonade is made by stacking the mint leaves flat on top of each other, rolling them tightly into a cylinder, and then slicing the roll into thin ribbons.
-The article specifies this technique because it produces delicate strands that distribute evenly across the bowl and release the mint’s aroma without bruising the leaves the way chopping would.
+Stack the mint leaves flat on top of each other, roll them tightly into a cylinder, then slice the roll into thin ribbons — that’s a chiffonade.
+I use this technique because it produces delicate strands that distribute evenly across the bowl and release the mint’s aroma without bruising the leaves the way chopping would.

 How do I choose the right pear for this bowl?

-The article says to look for a Comice pear with lots of color and a bit of give when you squeeze it — a fully firm pear won’t have developed its sweetness yet.
-It also suggests cutting two different sections of the pear to bring the most visual color contrast to the dish.
+Look for a Comice pear with lots of color and a bit of give when you squeeze it — a fully firm pear won’t have developed its sweetness yet.
+I also like cutting two different sections of the pear to bring the most visual color contrast to the dish.

 What if I want a sweeter bowl rather than a tart one?

-The article specifically addresses this: if your sweet tooth is in charge that day, stir a tablespoon of simple syrup (once it has cooled) into the 1 cup of plain Greek yogurt before layering.
-This is presented as a legitimate variation, not a workaround.
+If your sweet tooth is in charge that day, stir a tablespoon of simple syrup (once it has cooled) into the 1 cup of plain Greek yogurt before layering.
+It’s a legitimate variation, not a workaround.

 Add a comment Add a comment